jordiqui/HypnoS_ICCRl/README.md

 - The hard cap is `40`, since variety in late-game scenarios is generally undesirable.

 This setting prevents randomness from affecting important endgame decisions.

+  ### Random Open Mode

+Default: false
+Enables controlled randomization during the opening phase, selecting among near-equal root moves based on a softmax probability distribution.

+This feature increases opening variety in self-play, training, and large-scale testing.

+Important:
+Random Open Mode does not interfere with Polyglot books nor with the Experience Book (.exp).
+If a book move is available (Polyglot or EXP), the engine plays the book move and completely bypasses Random Open Mode.

+  ### Random Open Plies

+Default: 16 — Range: 0–20
+Maximum number of plies during which Random Open Mode may be applied.
+Higher values increase opening variety; lower values restrict it to the very early moves.

+  ### Random Open MultiPV

+Default: 3 — Range: 1–6
+Ensures a minimum MultiPV during the first plies.
+This guarantees a stable pool of alternative moves for the random selector.

+  ### Random Open DeltaCp

+Default: 25 — Range: 0–100
+Centipawn window used to determine which moves are considered “near-equal” to the best move.
+Only moves within this window can be sampled by Random Open Mode.

+  ### Random Open SoftmaxT

+Default: 12 — Range: 1–40
+Softmax temperature parameter (in centipawns).
+Controls how strongly the probability distribution favors the top moves.

+Low values → more deterministic behavior

+High values → more randomness and diversity

+  ### Random Seed

+Default: 0 — Range: 0–10000
+Controls the reproducibility of the random selection system.

+0: non-deterministic (uses system time)

+>0: deterministic — identical sequences of random choices for the same position and seed

+Useful for debugging, regression testing, or reproducible self-play experiments.

   ### NNUE Dynamic Weights